 Student free speech rights include, but are not limited to, the use of bulletin boards, the distribution of printed materials or petitions, the wearing of buttons, badges, and other insignia, and the right of expression in official publications, whether or not the publications or other means of expression are supported financially by the school or by use of school facilities.
-Student expression on the Charter School website and online media shall generally be afforded the same protections as print media within the Policy.
+Student expression on or through the Charter School's website, social media, or other school-sponsored platforms or devices shall generally be afforded the same protections and subject to the same limitations as printed material within the Policy.
+Students' use of Charter School technology, devices, platforms and accounts remain subject to Charter School's Student Technology Policy and Acceptable Use Agreement.